Programmatic SEO for B2B SaaS: When It Works and When It Doesn't

 Add relevant schema markup to every programmatic page.
 For comparison pages, use Product schema with review properties.
 For FAQ sections, use FAQPage schema.
 For integration pages, SoftwareApplication schema can trigger rich results.

 Structured data won’t make or break your rankings, but it increases click-through rates from SERPs by 15-30% on average.
+A 2025 HubSpot study confirmed that pages with rich snippets from structured data saw a 28% higher CTR compared to plain results.
 Across hundreds of pages, that’s a significant traffic multiplier.

 Common Failures and How to Avoid Them

-Having audited dozens of programmatic SEO implementations, these are the failure modes I see repeatedly.
+We’ve audited dozens of programmatic SEO implementations across GTMStack accounts and in our consulting work.
+These are the failure modes we see repeatedly.

 Thin Content at Scale